-14. What information sources does DHS use to compile the Medicaid DSH Report?
+15. What information sources does DHS use to compile the Medicaid DSH Report?

-The Medicaid DSH Report includes charges and revenues for Medicaid patients.
+The Medicaid DSH Report includes days, charges, and revenues for Medicaid patients.
 DHS utilizes a variety of data sources to compile the Medicaid DSH Report.

-Medicaid FFS and MCO Charges and Revenues (including dual-eligible patients): DHS utilizes paid FFS claim and paid MCO encounter information from MMIS to identify Medicaid charges and revenues.
+Medicaid FFS and MCO Days, Charges and Revenues (including dual-eligible patients): DHS utilizes paid FFS claim and paid MCO encounter information from MMIS to identify Medicaid charges, revenues, and days (determined by first date of service and last date of service).

-Please note: all FFS claims and MCO encounters with dates of discharge within the Medicaid SPRY under review are evaluated for inclusion, however only those FFS claims and MCO encounters which qualify as "hospital services" are included in the Medicaid DSH Report.
+Please note: all FFS claims and MCO encounters with last dates of service within the Medicaid SPRY under review are evaluated for inclusion, however only those FFS claims and MCO encounters which qualify as "hospital services" are included in the Medicaid DSH Report.